Manmadedrummer/HD-Goblins-and-Worgens/README.md

 * Made the MOD to work with the following HD patchs:

-HD Creatures 1 By Finsternis
+HD Creatures 1 By Finsternis <br>
-HD Creatures 2 By Finsternis
+HD Creatures 2 By Finsternis <br>
-WOD HD Player Models By Leeviathan
+WOD HD Player Models By Leeviathan <br>